caseyamcl/configula/README.md

 ```

 If you use `ConfigFactory::loadPath('/my/app/config')`, the files will be parsed according to their extension and
-values will be merged in the following order (values in files later in the list clobber earlier values):
+values will be merged in the following order (values in files that are later in the list will clobber earlier values):

 ```
 - /config.dist.php